ronakp98/Comp-Sci-AR/README.md

 Currently, there is one topic implemented of classes and objects.

+You can learn about computer science concepts through AR, 3D models, and animations.
+The first example implemented uses car objects

 More changes are soon to come with implementations of:<br>
+    - Different class examples (Animal and Book)<br>
     - Voiceovers presenting prompts<br>
     - Sound effects for animations<br>
     - Code snippet feature to show example code<br>